-(a) The Association for Symbolic Logic is committed to maintaining the very high standard of the Sacks Prize.
+The Association for Symbolic Logic is committed to maintaining a very high standard for the Sacks Prize.
 It reserves the right to award the prize to multiple winners or to make no award in any one year.

-(b) Nominated theses should be outstanding both in terms of results and overall clarity.
+A nominated thesis should be outstanding in results and overall clarity.

-(d) Theses should be in a form accessible to the committee.
-If they depend on unpublished material then full documentation should be provided.
+The thesis should be in an accessible form for the committee.
+If it depends on unpublished material, full documentation must be provided.
 It is expected that both the adviser and the writer of the second letter are fully familiar with the details of the thesis and can vouch for its general correctness.

-(g) In view of the Association’s intention to maintain the very high standard of this award, it would be especially helpful if supporting letters could explain the context and general impact of the work, and compare the importance of the thesis to that of past winners.
+In view of the Association’s intention to maintain the very high standard of this award, it is recommended that supporting letters explain the context and general impact of the work, and compare the importance of the thesis to that of past winners.
 The committee reserves the right to obtain additional opinions regarding theses.